Cobalt Boat Detailing Mastery: The Ultimate Guide to Restoring & Protecting Your Investment

 First Round of Compounding: After sanding, we move on to compounding, which involves two complete passes around the boat.
 Some areas demand even more attention, requiring two to three additional passes to fully remove sanding marks and achieve a smooth finish.
 This step alone can result in multiple passes around the entire vessel.

 Precision Inspection and Additional Sanding/Compounding: Using LED lighting, we meticulously inspect the boat for any remaining imperfections.
 This often leads to additional sanding with higher grit and another round of compounding, adding another 2-3 passes to the process.
+Most surfaces look good until you put light on that surface.
+It's essentially like putting your work under the microscope.

 Polishing: Once the sanding and compounding are complete, we apply a fast-cut compound with a foam pad, which requires a full pass around the boat to bring out the shine.